 Salary Information and Job Outlook for Cardiology Nurses

 The U.S. Bureau of Labor Statistics (BLS) doesn't maintain data specifically for cardiology nurses.
 In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $106,530 or more per year, whereas the bottom 10th percentile earned $50,800 or less per year.
-The BLS reported that job opportunities all across the registered nursing field were expected to be excellent from 2014-2024, increasing by 16% over the decade.
+The BLS reported that job opportunities all across the registered nursing field were expected to increase much faster than the national average through 2028.

 Cardiology nurses must first become registered nurses, which involves earning an associate's degree or a bachelor's degree in nursing and passing a licensure exam.
 After they have acquired some experience in nursing, they can earn cardiology certification; they can also pursue a Master of Nursing.
 Cardiology nurses may provide counseling or patient care, helping to diagnose and treat cardiovascular ailments.